-An actuary evaluates, manages and advises on financial risks.
-They use their knowledge of business and economics, together with their understanding of probability theory, statistics and investment theory, to provide strategic, commercial and financial advice.
+You'll use your knowledge of business and economics, together with your understanding of probability theory, statistics and investment theory, to provide strategic, commercial and financial advice

-As an actuary, you will use financial and statistical theories to assess the likelihood of a particular event occurring and the possible financial costs.
+Using financial and statistical theories, you'll assess the likelihood of a particular event occurring and its possible financial costs.

 Actuaries work in these areas:

 - life, healthcare and general insurance

 - use mathematical modelling techniques and statistical concepts to determine probability and assess risks, for example, analysing pension scheme liabilities to price commercial insurance

 - analyse statistical data in order to make calculations, for example, accident rates for particular groups of people

 - be an effective communicator, to discuss and explain complex topics in a simple way

 - develop new financial products